 Operation Papa Arches

-Readers “down under” have no doubt already heard that police in Queensland police have arrested a 38-year-old man following a massive 11-month investigation by its Financial and Cyber Crime Group.
+If you’re from “Down Under,” you have no doubt already heard that police in Queensland have arrested a 38-year-old man following a massive 11-month investigation by its Financial and Cyber Crime Group.
 The is now being indicted on 38 different charges involving forex fraud and making false statements to investigators.

 The manhunt for him, code-named “Operation Papa Arches,” was prompted after officials began to receive complaints were received regarding a business calling itself the “Investment Café,” which promised its customers significant financial gains by investing their money through a forex trading platform.